 This should go without saying, but we’ll say it anyway.
 Since sunlight damages the skin more than anything else, wearing sunscreen is the best way to keep your skin looking youthful for as long as possible.
 Totality Skincare is a leading provider of skincare products.

 When choosing a sunscreen, don’t just go for the one with the best protection.
 Be realistic and pick the one that you are most likely to wear every day.
 Read reviews and test out different textures.
 A lightweight gel moisturizer with added SPF isn’t the absolute best sun protection on the market.
 Still, if you enjoy wearing it, that’s better than forcing yourself to wear a heavy formulation that you won’t stick with for very long.
 Wearing sunscreen is a long-term game.
 You have to wear it consistently for it to make a difference.
 You may also want to be mindful of the ingredients in the sunscreen you wear.
 Make sure your skin won’t have any reactions to certain chemicals and try to keep it as natural as possible.

 2. Lighten up on Your Moisturizer

 The skin produces more of its natural oils during the summer months, so your rich face creams might be too much during this time of year.
-It will feel especially heavy on the skin if you’re layering sunscreen over it.
+It will feel cumbersome on the skin if you’re layering sunscreen over it.
 Even worse, wearing heavy skincare while you’re sweating can lead to breakouts.
 Switch to a gel moisturizer or even a lightweight serum until the weather gets cooler.
-If you like to wear makeup daily, consider using a light tinted moisturizer to replace your foundation as well.
+If you like to wear makeup daily, consider using a light-tinted moisturizer to replace your foundation as well.